 Before serving, add the fries back into the air fry and reheat for 2 minutes or until hot.
 If you’re wondering why there’s so many fries, I made a triple batch 🙊

-There’s a restaurant chain in Michigan and I think there’s one in Ohio and Indiana, but it’s called Bagger Dave’s and besides having the best burgers and chipotle sauce, they also make really good fries… at least in my opinion they do.
-And these homemade air fryer French fries tastes JUST like them!
+There’s a restaurant chain called Bagger Dave’s.
+Besides having the some of best burgers (and chipotle sauce), they also make really good fries.
+And to me, these homemade air fryer French fries tastes JUST like them!

 Crispy and so good!

 There’s good reason why I make a triple batch.
 These go fast!

 Enjoy!
 And if you give this Homemade Air Fryer French Fries recipe a try, let me know!
 Snap a photo and tag me on twitter or instagram!

 - 1 pound russet potatoes, sliced 1/4-inch thick strips

 - Meanwhile, sliced the potatoes into 1/4-inch slices and then cut each slice into 1/4-inch strips.

 - In a large bowl, add the potoates "fries" and spray with olive oil until coated evenly.
 Toss with a few pinches kosher salt and freshly ground black pepper